tsengia/tsengia/README.md

 # README: Tyler Sengia
 :wave: Hello!
 Welcome to my GitHub profile.
 :heart: I've been writing software for years.
-:pencil: I speak many lanuages; my favorites are Python, C++, and JavaScript.
+:pencil: I speak many lanuages including Python, Go, Java, JavaScript, SQL, Rust, C, C++, and Bash.

 :running: Here are some things that might be of use to you:
 - [py-ujlaser](https://github.com/Student-Space-Programs-Laboratory/py-ujlaser) - A Python library for controlling Quantum Composers MicroJewel lasers.